jordienr/astro-design-system/src/pages/en/introduction.md

 layout: ../../layouts/MainLayout.astro
 ---

-## Welcome to Astro

-This is the Astro Design System template.
-You can customize it however you want.
+# Astro Design System Theme

-This template uses tailwind, which in itself is highly customizable if you want to give it your brand's look & feel.
+Astro Design System is the easiest way to start your our design system.
+Since Astro is compatible with many frameworks, you can import your components and document them right in the markdown files.

+## Getting started

 ### Adding new sections

 To add a new section, create an astro or markdown file in the `src/pages/[lang]/` directory.
+To show the section on the left side navigation, add it to the navigation config file at `src/config.ts`.

-### Customizing defaults (colors, typography, shadows...)
+### Customizing Core section (colors, typography, shadows...)

 If you want to customize the default colors, typography or shadows you can find the configuration file at `src/config/design.config.ts`.

+Feel free to add new pages to the Core section

 ### Customizing the page layout